build-on-aws/content/posts/practical-cloud-guide/migrate-a-sql-server-database-in-the-cloud/index.md

 }
 ```

 Although the storage is attached to the server, it is an unformatted disk.
-You will format it with Windows Server.
+You will format it with a Windows Server.

 ## Module 4: Configure the SQL Server VPS

-The VPS is a Windows Server, use the RDP button in the Lightsail console.
+The VPS is a Windows Server.
+Use the RDP button in the Lightsail console.
 Choose the terminal icon in the pcgSQLServer panel.

-> Note: The RDP button may take 5 to 7 minutes before it becomes active and you can connect to the server.
+> Note: The RDP button may take 5-to-7 minutes before it becomes active and you can connect to the server.

 ![Use RDP window to log into the SQL Server Database server ](./images/rdp-1.png)

-We need format the disk to store data and log files.
-Here are the steps to make the disk usable by Windows Server.
+We need to format the disk to store data and log files.
+Here are the steps to make the disk usable by a Windows Server.

-Step 1: Find the disk number of the unformatted but attached disk.
+### Step 1: Find the Disk Number of the Unformatted-But-Attached Disk.

-In the RDP window, open a Powershell window and use the `Get-Disk` commandlet to find the unformatted disk which is attached but offline.
+In the RDP window, open a Powershell window and use the `Get-Disk` commandlet to find the unformatted disk, which is attached but offline.

 ```powershell
 get-disk | Where-Object {$_.OperationalStatus -eq 'Offline' }